swaroopch/byte-of-python/translations.md

 ## Azerbaijani

 Jahangir Shabiyev (c.shabiev@gmail.com) has volunteered to translate the book to Azerbaijani.
-The translation is in progress.
+The translation is in progress at https://www.gitbook.com/book/jahangir-sh/piton-sancmasi

 ## Brazilian Portuguese